-Howard County, Maryland is a suburban community of over 334,500, situated midway along the Baltimore/ Washington corridor.
-Since April 2010 it has seen a 15.8 percent increase in population.
+Howard County, Maryland is a suburban community of over 334,529, situated midway along the Baltimore/ Washington corridor.
 It is a county of contrast-a blend of old and new, urban and rural, historical and progressive.
-The county's borders encompass Ellicott City, one of the country's oldest towns, and Columbia, a planned community conceived and designed over 50 years ago by the Rouse Company.
+The county's borders encompass Ellicott City, one of the country's oldest towns, and Columbia, a planned community conceived and designed over 55 years ago by the Rouse Company.

 Howard County boasts a number of historical landmarks, including the Bollman Truss Railroad Bridge, the Thomas Viaduct, and nine sites along the Maryland Civil War trails.
-The county has 30 regional and community parks, 7 golf courses, 5 lakes, and over 200 miles of walking, hiking, and biking trails.
+The county has 24 regional and community parks, 7 golf courses, 5 lakes, and over 200 miles of walking, hiking, and biking trails.